 AWS Single Sign-On (AWS SSO) is a cloud SSO service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.
-It enables users to sign in to a user portal with their existing corporate credentials and access all of their assigned accounts and applications from one place.
+It enables users to sign in to a user portal with credentials they configure in AWS SSO or using their existing corporate credentials to access all of their assigned accounts and applications from one place.
 With AWS SSO, you can easily manage SSO access and user permissions to all of your accounts in AWS Organizations centrally.
 And using the AWS SSO application configuration wizard, you can create Security Assertion Markup Language (SAML) 2.0 integrations and extend SSO access to any of your SAML-enabled applications.
 AWS SSO also includes built-in SAML integrations to many business applications, such as Salesforce, Box, and Office 365.
 With just a few clicks, you can enable a highly available SSO service without the upfront investment and on-going maintenance costs of operating your own infrastructure.

 With AWS SSO, users can find and access all of their assigned accounts and applications in one place.
 Users can simply sign in to their personalized user portal with their existing corporate credentials and with one click access any of their assigned accounts and applications.
 The user portal also helps you roll-out access to new applications more easily by helping users discover new applications in their user portal.

 Integrated with AWS Organizations

 AWS SSO is integrated with AWS Organizations, enabling you to select one or more accounts from your organization and grant users access to these accounts.
 No additional configuration is required in the individual accounts.
 With just a few clicks, you can grant users access to all of the AWS accounts being used for an application or by a team.